Billing and Financial Assistance Information

 What Happens After I Receive Services At TMH?

 Once you receive services, charges will be entered on your account based on the services you received.
 These charges will be based on amounts generally billed to private insurance carriers, as well as government payers such as Medicare.
 Diagnosis codes will then be entered representing the care provided.
-Seven (7) days after your date of service, you will receive a summary bill.
-This is not a bill for payment, but a summary of the charges entered on your account.
-This is for your information only, and no payment is expected at this time.
 If you provided insurance information at the time of service, a claim will be submitted to your insurance company.
 Once your insurance company has processed the claim, you will receive a statement for any patient balance due.
 If you have questions when you receive your statement, please contact Patient Financial Services.
 If you are unable to pay in full, a payment plan may be established.
 If you are unable to make any payment, you may qualify for financial assistance, as outlined below.

 What Types of Insurance Does TMH Accept?